Iamthelaw/notes/✅ code-complete.md

 #### Data Dictionaries

 A data dictionary is a database that describes all the significant data in a project.
 In many cases, the data dictionary focuses primarily on database schemas.
-On large projects, a data dictionary is also useful for keeping track of the hundreds or thou- sands of class definitions.
+On large projects, a data dictionary is also useful for keeping track of the hundreds or thousands of class definitions.

 ### 30.3 Executable-Code Tools